-Theorem 3 (Duggan and Schwartz, 2000) Any voting rule for $\geqslant 3$ alternatives that is nonimposed and immune to manipulation by both optimistic and pessimistic voters is weakly dictatorial.
+Duggan-Schwartz Theorem: Any voting rule for $m \ge 3$ alternatives that is nonimposed and immune to manipulation by both optimistic and pessimistic voters must be weakly dictatorial.

 Proof: Omitted.

 Note that the Gibbard-Satterthwaite Theorem is a direct corollary.